ArmageddonKnight/NeurIPS/README.md

 # Latex Include

-This repository contains common packages in latex templates.
+This repository contains common components in latex templates.